 Next, vSphere 5.1 now supports up to a five-way Microsoft Failover Cluster!
 Previously, only two nodes were supported.
 You must be running Windows Server 2008R2 or higher.
-A link to the setup documentation for this improvement is located here.
 As always, I still question if you actually need MFC in your environment for very specific reasons.
-My checklist of questions for you was outlined in this previous post.
+My checklist of questions for you was outlined in a previous post.

 Have you ever had a storage administrator that would never tell you the disk configuration on the storage underneath your business-critical database servers (physical or virtual)?
 They always just say “It’s good enough; don’t worry about it” whenever you press them for details. vSphere 5.1 has a new feature called the I/O Injector that will monitor correlated latencies of different datastores.
 It can inject bursts of artificial disk activity to detect which datastores are sharing the same disk group.
 This is one of the biggest features that I am the most excited about.
 A strong percentage of the larger environments I work with have storage administrators that do not detail the disk configuration underneath the mission-critical database servers to the DBAs who manage them.
 This is one major step in helping the DBAs get the information needed to better perform their jobs.